googlemaps/fleet-events-reference-solution/README.md

 ##### Naming rules

-Google Cloud applies different naming restrictions depending on the service and resource.
-The “Fleet Events” deployment script will generate identifiers or labels so that they are easily recognizable by concatenating given resource names.
+Google Cloud Platform applies different naming restrictions depending on the service and resource.
+The “Fleet Events” deployment script will generate identifiers or labels by concatenating given resource names so that they are easily recognizable.
 However, concatenation can hit naming rule limits.
 The general guidance is to not make identifiers too long.
-Or, if such errors are observed, reconsider the name.
+Or, if such errors are observed, reconsider the name and make it shorter.
 Here are documented naming rules for a few of the major resources types :

 * [Service Accounts](https://cloud.google.com/iam/docs/service-accounts-create#:~:text=The%20ID%20must%20be%20between,you%20cannot%20change%20its%20name)
 * [Labels](https://cloud.google.com/compute/docs/labeling-resources#requirements)